loliverhennigh/pixel-cnn/README.md

 python train.py --nr_gpu=1 --data_set=imagenet_64x64 --nr_split=4
 ```

+One thing to keep in mind is this does not load the entire imagenet data set but only an 8th of it.
+This is to reduce the RAM usage when training.

 # Cifar 4 slices

 Here are a few sampled images during training of 32x32 cifar with 2x2 slices.